rob-egrot/Thai-tone-rules/README.md

 # Thai-tone-rules
-A Jupyter notebook creating decision trees for visualizing Thai tone rules in sklearn.
-Also a simple question and answer generator for self-testing.
+In this notebook I train some decision trees for illustrating the rules governing the tone of a syllable in the Thai language.
+I use sklearn for this, so I'm limited to binary trees, and I have to use the one-hot encoding fudge to deal with the fact that the data is categorical.
+Despite this I found the trees quite helpful for learning the rules.
+There's a short section at the end for generating questions and answers for self testing.